 Experience working independently in a fast-paced environment with competing demands and frequently tight timelines;

 Possess a valid driver’s license and willing to travel (within the City of Edmonton);

 Must pass criminal record check (including vulnerable sector clearance) and CFSA Intervention Record Check;

 Excellent interpersonal communication skills to connect with individuals, funded agencies and other stakeholders to meet Homeward Trust reporting requirements and standards.
 Able to establish and maintain effective working relationships with coworkers, clients, and community agencies;

 Knowledge of Housing First practice and philosophy an asset;

 Willing to work within flexible hours (evenings and weekends) and a rotating shift.

 Homeward Trust is committed to achieving a diverse workforce and strongly encourages applications from people of Indigenous heritage, and people from culturally diverse backgrounds.

-Given the nature of the Supportive Housing Program Coordinator position, preference will be given to qualified candidates who self identify as Indigenous.
+Given the nature of the Team Lead, Indigenous Housing First Program Supports position, preference will be given to qualified applicants who self-identify as Indigenous.